 We show that the debt ceiling causes large fluctuations in the pricing of treasury bills, repurchase agreements and corporate bonds.
 Different from prior literature, we do not focus on how the debt ceiling introduces credit risk into T-bills and affects T-bill yields.
-Instead, we study two distinct alternative channels through which the debt ceiling affects asset prices.
+Instead, we study two distinct alternative channels through which the debt ceiling affects asset prices: the bill supply channel and payment delay channel.